 This blueberry compote is so flavorful!
-Fresh blueberries are delicious; cooking them greatly enhances their flavor.
+Fresh blueberries are delicious, and cooking them greatly enhances their flavor.

 One of the best things about this easy 15-minute recipe is that you can make it ahead of time and refrigerate it.
 It's just as good cold as it is when served warm.

-My late grandfather Jacob used to make a fruit compote for dessert.
-I was a kid, so exact details escape me.
-I remember that he used to cook the fruit for a long time over low heat.
+This delightful compote is inspired by my late grandfather Jacob's fruit compote.
+I was a kid, so exact details escape me, but I remember he used to cook the fruit for a long time over low heat.

 Jump to: